dracula/fb-messenger/README.md

 # Contributing

 Feel free to help me develop this extension by submitting pull requests!
+You can view a list of contributors [here](https://github.com/ppartarr/dracula-messenger/graphs/contributors)

 # Questions

-If you have an problems getting something to work please email me at philippe@partarrieu.me or file a [Github Issue](https://github.com/ppartarr/dracula-messenger/issues)
+If you have an problems getting something to work please email me at <philippe@partarrieu.me> or file a [Github Issue](https://github.com/ppartarr/dracula-messenger/issues)

 # License

-This theme is free and open source software, distributed under the The MIT License.
+This extension is free and open source software, distributed under the The MIT License.